William Hare, 2nd Earl of Listowel: Life

 Listowel was the eldest son of Richard Hare, Viscount Ennismore, and Catherine Bridget Dillon.
 William Hare, 1st Earl of Listowel, was his grandfather.
 He was elected Whig MP for Kerry in 1826, a seat he held until 1830.
-He was appointed High Sheriff of County Cork for 1834.
+He was appointed High Sheriff of County Cork in 1834.
 In 1837 he succeeded his grandfather in the earldom but as this was an Irish peerage it did not entitle him to a seat in the House of Lords.
-During Melbourne's Whig ministry he served as Vice-Admiral of Munster and was made a Knight of the Order of St Patrick in 1839.
+During Melbourne's Whig ministry, he served as Vice-Admiral of Munster and was made a Knight of the Order of St Patrick in 1839.
 Listowel instead returned to the House of Commons in 1841 when he was elected Whig MP for St Albans, a constituency he represented until 1846.
-In latter part of his career he served the Whig government of Lord John Russell in the House of Lords as a Lord-in-Waiting to HM Queen Victoria, in which office he continued under Peelite Lord Aberdeen.
+In the latter part of his career, he served the Whig government of Lord John Russell in the House of Lords as a Lord-in-Waiting to Queen Victoria, in which office he continued under Peelite Lord Aberdeen.

 Lord Listowel married Maria Augusta Windham, daughter of Vice-Admiral William Lukin Windham, on 23 July 1831.
 He died in February 1856, aged 54, and was succeeded in his titles by his eldest son William Hare, 3rd Earl of Listowel.
 Lady Listowel died in 1871.